Cyclone Freddy: Mozambique

 The old provincial hospital in Quelimane had its roof blown off, making supporting those in need more difficult.
 Many people were left homeless during the storm and took shelter in schools, the latter being turned into reception areas.
 Large amounts of crop fields were flooded as well.
 The INGD stated that the storm's effects on Mozambique were worse than expected.
 Freddy affected areas were initially deemed safe beforehand.
-Overall, Freddy caused at least 53 deaths on its second arrival.
-At least 96,200 people were affected as well.
+Overall, Freddy caused at least 143 deaths on its second arrival.
+At least 886,487 people were affected as well.
 An estimated 49,000 were displaced and another 280 were injured.
+At least 22 deaths from cholera were blamed on Freddy and the subsequent flooding.
+The National Roads Administration (ANE) claimed that NT18.3 billion (US$290 million) was required for road re-construction.

 Malawi

 Before Freddy arrived in Malawi, the country had been experiencing its worst cholera outbreak in history.
 Freddy's effects increased fears among the public that it would worsen.
 Rainfall was heaviest in the southern region of the country.
 These districts include Blantyre, Phalombe, Mulanje, Chikhwawa, and Nsanje.
 Flash floods devastated many regions, washing away homes and people and leaving infrastructure ruined.
-The entire nation experienced blackout due to EGENCO shutting down power to avoid further damage to power-generating machines.
-The nation's hydroelectric power plant was rendered inoperable by debris.
-In terms of rainfall, over a month's worth of rain was dumped in just a day.
+The entire nation experienced blackout due to the Electricity Generation Company Malawi Limited (EGENCO) shutting down power to avoid further damage to power-generating machines.
+The nation's hydroelectric power plant, which provides a large portion of the country with electricity, was rendered inoperable by debris.

-At least 476 people were killed in the onslaught of Freddy with 349 others missing, and 918 injuries reported.
+At least 1,216 people were killed in the onslaught of Freddy with 1,332 injuries reported.
 At least 192 of these deaths were reported in Blantyre, and at least 40 of whom were children according to Médecins Sans Frontières.
 135 of them were in Mulanje as well.
 180,000 people were displaced across the country and forced to evacuate their homes, with 500,000 affected in general.
 Among these 280,000 were children.
 There were also around 90 fatalities in Mulanje.
 More than 50,000 houses were damaged or destroyed.
 In terms of rainfall, over a month's worth of rain was dumped in just a day, totaling to six months of precipitation in six days.
 The small village of Mtauchira in Chiradzulu District was completely destroyed by a landslide that fell from Chambe Peak.
-At least 7 people died and 40 were injured in the village while an unknown number of others were missing as of 14 March.